lixin-wei/HZNUOJ/README.md

 # Installation
-Ubuntu 14.04 is recomended, installer may not work well in later version.
+Ubuntu 14.04 is recommended, an installer may not work well in the later version.

 Simply clone the repository, then run judger/install/install.sh.

-Then you need to modify apache settings, change the default sever dir to /var/www/web/OJ.
+Then you need to modify apache settings, change the default server dir to /var/www/web/OJ.

-You may should modify web/OJ/include/db_info.inc.php with your own database information.
+You may modify web/OJ/include/db_info.inc.php with your own database information.